haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 A key principle in forensics is **Locard's principle of exchange**, often summarized as "every contact leaves a trace".<br />
 It states that when a criminal comes in contact with an object, or a person, a cross-transfer of **evidence** occurs.<br />
+When faced with massive amounts of artifacts, this principle reminds us that, if an attack happened, evidence of the intrusion is there.

+We just have to find it.

+There is no such thing as undetectable and no such thing as unhackable.

 Main ***types of evidence*** retrieved and analyzed:

 - disk (files, logs, command history, browser artifacts, etc.)